MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 1 - Work with trace and import it to Trace Parser.md

 15. Select **Replace All**, select **Cancel**, close **Notepad**, and then select **Save**.

-16. Open Windows PowerShell as Admin, and then enter each of the following, selecting **Enter** after each entry:
+16. Open Windows PowerShell, selecting **Run as administrator**, and then enter each of the following, selecting **Enter** after each entry:

 	<ul><li> <b>wevtutil um